CommonAccord/Cmacc-Startup/Doc/Startup/NVCA/IRA/Form/NVCA_IRA_Form.md

 4.1.5.sec=(e)	[The right of first offer set forth in this Subsection 4.1 shall terminate with respect to any Major Investor who fails to purchase, in any transaction subject to this Subsection 4.1, all of such Major Investor’s pro rata amount of the New Securities allocated (or, if less than such Major Investor’s pro rata amount is offered by the Company, such lesser amount so offered) to such Major Investor pursuant to this Subsection 4.1.
 Following any such termination, such Investor shall no longer be deemed a “Major Investor” for any purpose of this Subsection 4.1]

 4.1.6.sec=(f)	[Notwithstanding any provision hereof to the contrary, in lieu of complying with the provisions of this Subsection 4.1, the Company may elect to give notice to the Major Investors within thirty (30) days after the issuance of New Securities.
 Such notice shall describe the type, price, and terms of the New Securities.
 Each Major Investor shall have twenty (20) days from the date notice is given to elect to purchase up to the number of New Securities that would, if purchased by such Major Investor, maintain such Major Investor’s percentage-ownership position, calculated as set forth in Subsection 4.1(b) before giving effect to the issuance of such New Securities.

-If this provision is included in the Agreement, careful attention should be paid to the denominator used in the calculation of the pro rata participation right.
+Note=If this provision is included in the Agreement, careful attention should be paid to the denominator used in the calculation of the pro rata participation right.
 Note that this language will not work if Section 4.1 has been set up to give the investors a preemptive right.
 See footnote 41.
 The closing of such sale shall occur within sixty (60) days of the date notice is given to the Major Investors.]

-4.1.=[Bit/Ssec_06]
+4.1.=[Z/paras/s6]

 4.2.Ti=Directed IPO Shares